Structural features and nonlinear rheology of self-assembled networks of cross-linked semiflexible polymers: Model definition and network assembly

-In practice, we construct systems with filament length $\ell_f = 9 \;\si{\micro\meter}$ and filament persistence length $\ell_p = 17\; \si{\micro\meter}$, chosen to approximate F-actin, with filament length per volume $\rho = 2.6\; \si{\micro\meter}^{-2}$ (for F-actin, this corresponds to a concentration of $c_A = 1.6\;\si{\micro M}$).
-Additional parameters are specified in Table S1 (see Supplemental Material).
-Unless stated otherwise, reported measurements throughout this work are averaged over three randomly generated network samples, and error bars represent $\pm 1$ standard deviation.
-All simulations are performed using the open-source molecular dynamics simulation tool LAMMPS.\cite{thompson_lammps_2022}
+We construct systems with filament length $\ell_f = 9 \;\si{\micro\meter}$ and filament persistence length $\ell_p = 17\; \si{\micro\meter}$, chosen to approximate F-actin, with filament length per volume $\rho = 2.6\; \si{\micro\meter}^{-2}$ (for F-actin, this corresponds to a concentration of $c_A = 1.6\;\si{\micro M}$).
+Additional parameters are specified in Table S1 (see Supporting Information).
+Unless otherwise stated, the measurements reported throughout this work are averaged over three randomly generated network samples, and error bars represent $\pm 1$ standard deviation.
+All simulations are performed using the open source molecular dynamics simulation tool LAMMPS.\cite{thompson_lammps_2022}

 We first consider the effects of adjusting the crosslinker coverage fraction $p$ on the assembled network structure.
 Varying $p$ from $0.4$ to $0.9$, we find that the connectivity of the fully assembled network structures ranges from $z\in[2.8,3.6]$, increasing monotonically with $p$ (see Fig. \ref{fig_2}a).
-These values are similar to those measured for collagen and fibrin networks in prior experimental work.\cite{lindstrom_biopolymer_2010,beroz_physical_2017,jansen_role_2018,xia_anomalous_2021} Next, we compute the average inter-crosslink contour length $\ell_c$, which we define as the average length of filament sections in the original network corresponding to edges in the reduced network.
-As shown in Fig. \ref{fig_2}b, we find that the average inter-crosslink contour length $\ell_c$ decreases monotonically with $p$.
+These values are similar to those measured for collagen and fibrin networks in previous experimental work.\cite{lindstrom_biopolymer_2010,beroz_physical_2017,jansen_role_2018,xia_anomalous_2021} Next, we determine the average inter-crosslink contour length $\ell_c$, referring to the average distance between consecutive crosslinks on each filament.
+We calculate $\ell_c$ as the average length of the filament sections in the original network corresponding to the edges of the reduced network.
+As shown in Fig. \ref{fig_2}b, we find that $\ell_c$ decreases monotonically with $p$.